hakaru-dev/hakaru/docs/intro/samplegen.md

 # Generating Samples from your Hakaru Program #

+The Hakaru language is built on Monte Carlo methods, which aim to generate individual samples and estimate expectation functions from a given distribution.
+The first task, drawing samples from a distribution, is often difficult and this can be exhasperated as the dimensionality of the sample space increases.
+Importance sampling is a Monte
+Carlo method that is used to generate samples by estimating an expectation function for the target distribution instead.
+The estimated expectation function is then used to generate samples.
+To account for the knowledge that the samples were not generated from the target distribution, a weight is assigned so that each sample's contribution to the estimator is adjusted according to its relevence.
+However, this method only works well if the distribution proposed by the expectation function is similar to the target distribution.
+For more complex distributions, a different approach, such as the Metropolis Hastings method should be used[^1].

 The `hakaru` command is used to indefinitely generate samples from a Hakaru program using importance sampling.
 Each sample is assigned a weight, and a sample's weight is initialized to `1.0`.
 Weights are changed by Hakaru primitives and processes such as [`weight`](../lang/rand.md).